Underside view of a cannabis plant with roots exposed, with light from above highlighting the plant.

 Cannabis Root Aphids vs. Fungus Gnats

-It’s easy to confuse these pests with fungus gnats.
-However, they differ significantly in behavior and appearance.
-Fungus gnats are more visible, often flying around the plant, while the other pest remains in the soil.
+It’s easy to confuse root aphids with fungus gnats.
+However, fungus gnats are more visible, often flying around the plant, while root aphids remain in the soil.
+Unlike fungus gnats, which primarily feed on decaying organic matter, root aphids directly attack healthy roots.

 Cannabis Root Aphid Treatment Options